General Categorial Geometry and Algebraic Topology: Introduction to Metacategory and its Geometric Space

 That is, this notion of a metacategory is used for a category described directly by means of axioms without using the theory of sets.
 A category (as distinguished from a metacategory) is to be any interpretation of these axioms within set theory.
-Commutative diagrams in a given category $\textbf{C}$ are expressed algebraically by a number of equations, such that \begin{itemize} \item A \emph{normalized} commutative diagram in $\textbf{C}$ is obtained by elimination from it all identity arrows. \item An \emph{atomic} commutative diagram in $\textbf{C}$ is expressed algebraically by a single equation.
-Thus, it can be expressed by a single arrow in the arrow category $\textbf{C}\downarrow\textbf{C}$. \end{itemize} \textbf{Remark}: Note that also in definition of a metacategory, the unique operation for the objects is the \emph{Identity} operation which simply tells to us the existence of the identity arrow for each object of a given category.
-So, this operation does not tell nothing \emph{about the objects} but from the fact that it is an operation on objects, we specified only that for a given object \emph{there is a unique} identity arrow of this object. \emph{Identity} operator is necessary only for definition of the Unit law in the axiom (\ref{eq:UnitLow}).
+Commutative diagrams in a given category $\textbf{C}$ are expressed algebraically by a number of equations, such that \begin{itemize} \item A \emph{normalized} commutative diagram in $\textbf{C}$ is obtained by elimination from it all identity morphisms. \item An \emph{atomic} commutative diagram in $\textbf{C}$ is expressed algebraically by a single equation.
+Thus, it can be expressed by a single morphism in the arrow category $\textbf{C}\downarrow\textbf{C}$. \end{itemize} \textbf{Remark}: Note that also in definition of a metacategory, the unique operation for the objects is the \emph{Identity} operation which simply tells to us the existence of the identity morphism for each object of a given category.
+So, this operation does not tell anything \emph{about the objects} but from the fact that it is an operation on objects, we specified only that for a given object \emph{there is a unique} identity morphism of this object. \emph{Identity} operator is necessary only for definition of the Unit law in the axiom (\ref{eq:UnitLow}).

-Unit law in the case when $f = g =id_b:b\rightarrow b$ gives $id_b\circ id_b = id_b$ for each identity arrow, so that for any object $b$ the set of all arrows from $b$ into $b$ is a monoid with its unit equal to this identity arrow $id_b$.
-Again, the identity arrow does not tell us nothing about the object from which is derived by operation \emph{Identity}, but tells us that it can be eliminated from the composition of the arrows (for example, in order to obtain the \emph{normalized} commutative diagrams).
+Unit law in the case when $f = g =id_b:b\rightarrow b$ gives $id_b\circ id_b = id_b$ for each identity morphism, so that for any object $b$ the set of all morphisms from $b$ into $b$ is a monoid with its unit equal to this identity morphism $id_b$.
+Again, the identity morphism does not tell us nothing about the object from which is derived by operation \emph{Identity}, but tells us that it can be eliminated from the composition of the morphisms (for example, in order to obtain the \emph{normalized} commutative diagrams).